-Students must complete at least four courses, in consultation with their major adviser, in one of the following areas of specialization:
+Students must complete at least four courses, in consultation with their major adviser, in one of the following areas of specialization.
+At least one of the elective courses must be a seminar.

-Asian American studies Comparative ethnic studies Latino/a studies
+Asian American studies

+Comparative ethnic studies

+Latino/a studies

 Native American/Indigenous studies

 Individualized courses of study